demisto/content/CONTRIBUTING.md

 ------------

-If you have a suggestion or an opportunity for improvement that you've identified, please open an issue in this repo.
+If you have a suggestion or an opportunity for improvement that you've identified, please feel free to open a PR.

 Enjoy and feel free to reach out to us on the [DFIR Community Slack channel](http://go.demisto.com/join-our-slack-community), or at [info@demisto.com](mailto:info@demisto.com)